“...To be thought enlightened, one must appear not only certain that one is, but certain about most everything else, too...”

 Some enlightenment schools try to circumvent this conundrum by stating that the proper way to do meditation is to have no goal.
 Or they say one should seek enlightenment for the sake of all beings.
 In this way one is supposed to do spiritual practices in a (more) selfless way.
 But these guidelines are actually attempts at trying to deny the reality of the self–centered aspect intrinsic to seeking enlightenment.

 In other words, these schools noticed the covert dualism in their non–dual belief systems.
-They tried to resolve this by introducing the concept of non–dualistic dualism, proposing that in reality there simultaneously exists separation as well as non–separation, implicitly putting them on an equal footing.
+Another way they attempt to resolve this is through the concept of non–dualistic dualism, proposing that there simultaneously exists separation as well as non–separation, implicitly putting them on an equal footing.
 This notion can be found in statements like “Nirvana is Samsara.”

-Because in reality these ideologies bring forth an authoritarian guru–disciple framework, where disciples are taught that oneness is more real than diversity and that getting enlightened happens through becoming more selfless by surrendering to a (supposedly perfect) guru.
+Because in reality these ideologies foster an authoritarian guru–disciple framework, where disciples are taught that oneness is more real than diversity and that getting enlightened happens through becoming more selfless by surrendering to a (supposedly perfect) guru.

-It is, by the way, remarkable that there are enlightenment schools of Buddhism who advocate this guru–disciple framework.
-Remarkable, because in the Kalama Sutta the Buddha taught that people should rely on their own intelligence and judgment in their search for the truth instead of relying on a guru.
+It is, by the way, remarkable that there are enlightenment schools of Buddhism that advocate this guru–disciple framework.
+Remarkable, because in the Kalama Sutta the Buddha taught that people should rely on their own intelligence and judgment in their search for the truth, instead of relying on a guru.

-That’s why, as was mentioned earlier, this concept of enlightenment almost always leads to corruption and abuse, because so–called enlightened people are worshiped and never held to account by their disciples.
+That’s why, as was mentioned earlier, this concept of enlightenment & selfless perfection almost always leads to corruption and abuse, because so–called enlightened people are worshiped and never held to account by their disciples.

 A lot of scandals involving the abuse of power by gurus or their disciples (with the gurus’ knowledge) in different spiritual groups have surfaced in the past decades.
 Although there was much diversity in the type and background of these spiritual organizations, these scandals were not just unrelated incidents, because these groups did have in common that they were based on an authoritarian guru–disciple framework.

 Once these abuses surface and become public knowledge, gurus will try to justify or deny the fact that they were behaving in ways that are inconsistent with their own teachings.
 Their disciples will also try to justify the behavior of the guru, because they are psychologically invested in believing their guru is (near) perfect.
-If the guru would be proven to be far from selfless and ‘enlightened,’ their whole believe system about the guru being perfect would crumble to the ground.
+If the guru would be proven to be far from selfless and ‘enlightened,’ their whole believe system about the guru being perfect would crumble to the ground and they may think they wasted their time and energy following the guru.
 And so again egoism turns out to be what’s really behind (protecting) these images of the selfless and saintlike guru.